ansys/pydpf-post/docs/source/user_guide/troubleshooting.rst

 ===============
 Troubleshooting
 ===============
-This section explains how to resolve the most common issues encountered with ``pydpf-post``.
+This section explains how to resolve the most common issues encountered with PyDPF-Post.
 It also includes suggestions for improving scripts.

 Using the Solution
 ------------------

-Invalid UTF-8 warning/issue
+Invalid UTF-8 Error
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~
-Trying to load a solution with:
+Assume that you are using this code to load a solution:

 .. code-block:: default